julienduroure/BleRiFa/_tools/2016-05-24-tool_extragroups.md

 # Delete groups

 The group is deleted.
-Properties that can have been changed by operator are not restored.
+Bone properties that can have been changed by operator are not restored.

 # Update groups

-*  Adding bones to current group : All selected bones are added to the current group.
+*  Adding bones to current group: All selected bones are added to the current group.
-*  Deleting bones from current group : All selected bones are removed from the current group.
+*  Deleting bones from current group: All selected bones are removed from the current group.

 # Copy groups & Mirror copy groups

 ![][6]

 *  Copy group
-The group is copied : bone list, and corresponding properties
+The group is copied: bone list, and corresponding properties
 *  Mirror copy group
 The group is copied.
 All sided bones (for example with _.L_ suffix) are mirrored, other ones are kept same.
 If suffix of the group name is also sided, your newly created group will be mirrored too.